Progression-Free Survival

 MARIPOSA: Evaluating the first and only multitargeted combination in first-line EGFR+ mNSCLC vs osimertinib1

 MARIPOSA was a randomized, active-controlled, multicenter Phase 3 trial assessing the efficacy of RYBREVANT® in combination with LAZCLUZE™.
-Eligible patients were required to have untreated locally advanced or metastatic NSCLC with either exon 19 deletions or exon 21 L858R substitution EGFR mutations identified by local testing, not amenable to curative therapy.
+Eligible patients were required to have untreated locally advanced or metastatic NSCLC with either EGFR exon 19 deletions or exon 21 L858R substitution mutations identified by local testing, not amenable to curative therapy.
 Patients with asymptomatic or previously treated and stable intracranial metastases were eligible to enroll.
-Patients were randomized (2:2:1) to receive RYBREVANT® in combination with LAZCLUZE™ (N=429), osimertinib monotherapy (N=429), or LAZCLUZE™ monotherapy (an unapproved regimen for NSCLC) until disease progression or unacceptable toxicity.
+Patients were randomized (2:2:1) to receive RYBREVANT® in combination with LAZCLUZE™ (n=429), osimertinib monotherapy (n=429), or LAZCLUZE™ monotherapy (an unapproved regimen for NSCLC) until disease progression or unacceptable toxicity.
 The evaluation of efficacy for the treatment of untreated metastatic NSCLC relied upon comparison between RYBREVANT® in combination with LAZCLUZE™, and osimertinib.1,2

 Serial brain MRIs were conducted for all patients to assess intracranial response and duration2